EwartM/ewartm.github.io/add-rf-guice.md

-# [](#header-1)Add Request Factory and Guice
+# [](#header-1)Add RequestFactory and Guice

-> We'll replace vanilla GWT-RPC with Request Factory.
+> We'll replace vanilla GWT-RPC with RequestFactory.
 RequestFactory keeps track of objects that have been modified and sends only changes to the server, which results in very lightweight network payloads.

 > Guice provides Dependency Injection on the server side